1. Install Remote Agent

 2. Create .Conf Files

-- Access the C:\Program Files\Metric Insights\Remote Agent\thirdparty\directory on the Windows server
+C:\Program Files\Metric Insights\Remote Agent\thirdparty\directory on the Windows server - Create a new folder

-- Within the new folder, create the following two files:
+kerberos-configinside this directory - Within the new folder, create the following two files:

 krb5.conf: